a-t-0/customshowme/README.rst

-ShowMe -- Quick and easy debugging for Python
+customshowme -- Quick and easy debugging for Python
 =============================================

-ShowMe is a simple set of extremely useful function decorators for Python.
+customshowme is a simple set of extremely useful function decorators for Python.
 It allows you to view trace information, execution time, cputime, and function documentation.